 As a first step, eight of the museums – including the American and African American History Museums – have been told to hand over copies of all the wall texts from their galleries, along with inventories of their permanent holdings and details of their budgets, education programmes and exhibition plans.
 There is special interest in programming to mark the 250th anniversary of the American republic this year.

 The purpose of these demands is clear.
-In the words of White House officials, “We wish to be assured that none of the leadership of the Smithsonian museums is confused about the fact that the United States has been among the greatest forces for good in the history of the world.”
+In the words of White House officials: “We wish to be assured that none of the leadership of the Smithsonian museums is confused about the fact that the United States has been among the greatest forces for good in the history of the world.”
+And the administration is looking for action.
+In its words “museums should begin implementing content corrections where necessary, replacing divisive or ideologically driven language with unifying, historically accurate, and constructive descriptions”.

 The leader of the Smithsonian, its secretary, is Lonnie Bunch III, one of the most admired museum directors in the world.
-He shot to international fame as the founding director of the wonderful Museum of African American History and Culture, which opened in 2016.
-He was appointed to the role of Secretary in 2019 – the first African American to hold that job in the Smithsonian’s history – and has had a distinguished six years in the job.
+He shot to international fame as the founding director of the Museum of African American History and Culture, which opened in 2016.
+He was appointed to the role of secretary in 2019 – the first African American to hold that job in the Smithsonian’s history – and has had a distinguished six years in the post.

 Lonnie Bunch III, 14th secretary of the Smithsonian Institution